Pterabash/discord-ext/README.md

 Start the Discord bot, identical to `discord.Client().run(token)`.

-> Since it is `discord.Client().run(token)` equivalent, any code after this function will obviously, won't be running.
+> Use this on last line of the script

 `token` - Access token of Discord bot in *string*.